VADERASU/llm4viz-experiments/README.md

 # LLM4Viz
 VLAT experiments on ChatGPT-4 and Gemini.
-This is based on our TVGC paper "[Do LLMs have Visualization Literacy?](https://www.overleaf.com/project/66eda51b8f10da3134cd7d22)".  <--NEED TO REPLACE LINK
+This is based on our TVGC paper "Do LLMs have Visualization Literacy?".

 Note: To run the experiments, you will need a "cred.json" file to the repo with the following template: